osmosis-labs/assetlists/LISTING.md

    - Deceptive, (cannot imitate other assets or copyrighted material via name, symbol, or logo),
    - Shows signs of being a scam, or the team showing nefarious behaviour, (e.g., evidence of rug-pull or pump-n-dump), or
    - Lack an associated identity (may be pseudonymous)
-     - Asset listing PRs from new GitHub accounts will not be accepted; the PR must have contribution from a GitHub account with a significant (and public) contribution history.
+     - Asset listing PRs from brand new GitHub accounts will be rejected; the PR must have contribution from a GitHub account with a significant (and public) contribution history.

 ### Upgrade Asset to Verified Status (permissioned):
 Verified status is granted if the token or project meets any of the following criteria: